oconnorir/bia-app-2/README.md

 ### `Where is Bia's future`

 There are a few things I see for Bia's future.
-A login process for personalized use (in progress) and a selector and seperate database for other items other than food to name just a couple.
+A login process for personalized use (in progress) and a selector and seperate database for items other than food to name just a couple.